FidelusAleksander/ghcertified/content/_index.md

 ## Overview

-Learn about the GitHub Certification program.
-What to expect and how to prepare
+Learn about the GitHub Certification program and what to expect.
 {{< badges >}}